kyroskoh/AwesomeSockets/README.md

                 new InputStreamReader(clientSocket.getInputStream()));
 ```

-This syntax is often unnecessary, and when we wish to extend our server to read inputs from multiple clients, we have to go through this tedious syntax again.
-I wanted to create better Server and Client objects that acts as a wrapper for the native java `java.net.ServerSocket;` and `java.net.Socket;`.
+This is further exacerbated when we wish to extend our server to read inputs from multiple clients with different communication protocols, and such syntax simply makes code unnecessarily messay and difficult to read.
+I wanted to create easier Server and Client objects that acts as a wrapper for the native java `java.net.ServerSocket;` and `java.net.Socket;`, which will maintain the features of the native objects as I need them.

 ## How to Use
 With AwesomeSockets, all that has to be done is create a new socket,